-Since our compliance assessment of Task 5 during the ninth reporting period, we have worked with OPD to explore ways to improve compliance with this task and to maintain the significant gains it has made in this area.
-We continue to meet regularly with IAD to discuss cases and we review cases on an ad hoc basis to further assist IAD's efforts.

-We are currently completing our assessment of OPD's compliance with Task 5 and will report the results during the next reporting period.
+During the current reporting period, we have continued to work with OPD to explore ways to improve compliance with Task 5 and to maintain the significant gains it has made in this area.
+We are currently completing our assessment of OPD's compliance with other portions of Task 5 and will report the results during the next reporting period.

-6. Refusal to Accept or Refer Citizen Complaints (Task 6; S.A.
+Refusal to Accept or Refer Citizen Complaints (Task 6; S.A.
 III.F.)

-• By June 1, 2005, OPD must develop and implement a policy that refusing to accept a citizen complaint; failing to refer a citizen to IAD where appropriate; discouraging a person from filing a complaint; and/or knowingly providing false, inaccurate, or incomplete information about IAD shall be grounds for discipline.
+By June 1, 2005, OPD must develop and implement a policy that refusing to accept a citizen complaint; failing to refer a citizen to IAD where appropriate; discouraging a person from filing a complaint; and/or knowingly providing false, inaccurate, or incomplete information about IAD shall be grounds for discipline.